Dukhiram Majumder: Early life and playing career

 Dukhiram Majumder was born in a Bengali middle class family in Bosepara, Bagbazar, North Calcutta, in 1875.
 During the age of associations in Bengal, he became involved in football organizations and started playing.

-A well-known centre-half during his time, he played barefoot against British teams.
-He later joined Wellington Club, which was formed as merger of the three clubs: Boys Club, Friends Club, and Presidency Club, all founded by Nagendra Prasad Sarbadhikari.
+A well-known centre-half during his time, he played barefoot against British army teams.
+He later went on to play for Wellington Club, which was formed as merger of three native clubs: Boys Club, Friends Club, and Presidency Club — all founded by Nagendra Prasad Sarbadhikari.

 Foundation of Aryan

-Majumder was one of the pupils (other being Kalicharan Mitra, Manmatha Ganguly and Haridas Seal) in 1880s who took football as part of life following Nagendra Prasad Sarbadhikari, the father of Indian football.
+Majumder was one of the pupils (other being Kalicharan Mitra, Manmatha Ganguly and Haridas Seal) in the 1880s, who took football as part of life following Nagendra Prasad Sarbadhikari, the "father of Indian football".
 As a youth, he formed Luner Club in Shyampukur.
 Majumder later founded a sporting organization named "Students Union" with his friends within Kirti Mitter's (also Mitra) marble palace named Mohun Bagan Villa.
 That organization broke up due to disagreements over wearing boots and Majumder left Mohun Bagan Villa and went on to form Aryans Club in Maharaja Durga Charan Laha's Telipara field in Shyampukur.
 Some of those who were against Majumder's Students Union, also left Mohun Bagan Villa and established Bagbazar Club.
 Those who were outside these two sides, continued to play without boots until the foundation of Mohun Bagan Athletic Club by Bengali aristocratic families of North Calcutta presided over by Bhupendra Nath Bose.

 Aryans Club, now known as Aryan FC, began its journey as a multi-sports club in 1884, became one of the oldest football clubs in the country.
 They soon gained elite status and fought against British teams consecutively.